Getting Started with ComDebug

 9. Create a Windmill Device

-Repeat steps 2 to 8 for any other instruments then click OK in ComDebug's Main window.
+If you have a full version of the Windmill software then repeat steps 2 to 8 for any other instruments then click OK in ComDebug's Main window.

 Windmill lists each instrument as a module within a Windmill COMIML Device.